Global index shakeup looms as China's "frontier" market opens

 Investors without doubt are keen.
 The proof lies in the explosion of exchange traded funds or ETFs replicating the mainland market in recent years.

-The market's plus is that it contains more than 2,400 companies compared to the 170 or so that trade in Hong Kong that represent China in global equity indices.
+The market's plus is that it contains 2,300 companies compared to the 170 or so that trade in Hong Kong.
 They are also more likely to be consumer and retail firms, while big energy, telecom and financial firms dominate offshore listings.

 "The A-share market is effectively a frontier market in the world's second biggest economy," said Karine Hirn, Shanghai-based partner in Swedish investment firm East Capital, which got a QFII license earlier this year.